 The couple is responsible for going to the courthouse, proving who they are and paying the fee to pick up their marriage license.
 The officiator makes sure that the license is filled out and signed properly.
 Usually there is a marriage license commemorative copy for the couple to take home after their celebration.
 Then the officiator is responsible to make sure the legal certificate is mailed so that it can be filed at the courthouse.
 Then they mail the legal marriage license to the couple’s address in approximately 2-3 weeks.

 Pricing depends on several factors: Where is your wedding being held?
 Is travel and an overnight stay required?
 Are you choosing a personally written ceremony?
 Or do you desire to choose from my selection of prewritten ceremonies with personal touches woven into them?

 An offerings price list with a breakdown of the fees for different services is available on request.

 Do you have a contingency plan in case you are unable to officiate our wedding?

 I have never missed officiating a wedding over the years.
 Once your date is set on my schedule, the rest of my life fits around it.
 Unfortunately, things happen that we have no control over so I have a number of trusted women and men that can be called upon as back up to step in and take care of your wedding.

-Will you be joining us at the reception?
+Will you be joining us at the reception or celebration?